collective/rapido.plone/docs/rest.rst

     {"success": "refresh", "indexes": ["id", "total"]}

-Re-declare the indexes and re-indx all the records.
+Re-declare the indexes and re-index all the records.